turingschool/backend_mod_1_prework/section1/reflection.md

 1. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.

-Put simply in my own words, interpolation a string with a placeholder inside it.
+Put simply in my own words, interpolation is a string with a placeholder inside it.

 The more technical definition is the process of evaluating a string literal containing one or more placeholders, yielding a result in which the placeholders are replaced with their corresponding values.